What is the Nikkei Youth Athletics Bursary?

 The Nikkei Youth Athletics Bursary is a $1,000 bursary that recognizes the achievements of young Nikkei student-athletes who foster excellence in athletics, academics and community leadership.

 This $1,000 bursary is awarded annually at our Community Awards + Fundraising Dinner - an evening that celebrates the efforts and contributions of individuals and organizations in building a strong and vibrant Nikkei community.

 This bursary has been made possible through a generous donation by the Nikkei Hockey Program.
-We thank Ian Burgerss, Dan Nomura, Paul Kariya and Ken Takeuchi who are pleased to represent the many contributors to the past Nikkei Hockey Programs.
+We thank Ian Burgess, Dan Nomura, Paul Kariya and Ken Takeuchi who are pleased to represent the many contributors to the past Nikkei Hockey Programs.

 - Recognize and encourage excellence in athletics and community leadership among our Nikkei youth

 - Encourage youth to have aspirations and voice in our community as individual leaders or as a youth leader within community organizations

 - Encourage healthy communities through healthy lifestyles

 - Permanent residents of Canada or Canadian citizens

 - Graduating secondary school students or current post-secondary students who will be attending an accredited post-secondary institution (Canadian or international) part- or full-time during the 2017-2018 academic year.

 - Youth 25 years old or under (at the time of application).